Modes ~ For the Backup Guitarist

 ######################################################################################################################

-MODES based on D MAJOR
+MODES of the D MAJOR scale

 (Modes not common in Irish Trad: Phyrgian III, Lydian IV, Locrian VII)